Skip to main content

 How to Know Your Hair Type

 Many people ask “what is my hair type?” or “what type of hair do I have?”
-The good news is that you can figure it out at home.
-Here’s how:
+Hair type can often be identified at home by observing the natural pattern, strand thickness, density, and moisture behavior of the hair.

-1. Wash your hair and let it air-dry without products.
+1. Wash your hair and let it air-dry without styling products.

 3. Check thickness and density.
-Are your strands fine, medium, or thick?
+Determine whether the strands are fine, medium, or thick.

-4. Test porosity.
-Does your hair absorb moisture quickly or repel it?
+4. Assess porosity.
+Notice whether the hair absorbs moisture quickly or tends to repel it.

 Men Hair Types vs. Women Hair Types